arokem/scipy-optimize/02-linear-models.md

 How do we choose $beta_i$?

-Selecting a value for the parameters, $beta_i$ is called "fitting the model".
-You might , but a common criterion is to select parameters that reduce the sum of the square errors, relative to the data (SSE).
+There are many things you might do, but a common criterion is to select parameters that reduce the sum of the square errors between the model estimate of the dependent variable, that we will call  that we relative to the data (SSE).
 That is, let:

 $SSE = \sum{(y - \hat{y})^2}

-And:
+And and estimate

 $\hat{y} = $

 We will want to

+As mentioned before, finding good values for the parameters, $beta_i$ is called "fitting the model".
 It turns out that linear models are easy to fit.
 Under some fairly generic assumptions (for example that $\epsilon$ has a zero-mean normal distribution), there is actually an analytic solution to this problem.
 That is, you can plug it into a formula and get the exact solution: the set of $\beta$ that give you the smallest SSE between the data you collected and the function defined by the parameters.

 > ## Linearized models {.callout}
 >  Because linear models are easy to fit, if you can transform your data somehow